 Nebulized asthma medication may be especially useful for infants, young children, and adults who have trouble using an inhaler.

-Regardless of which of these devices you use, you have to use them the right way, or you won't get all the medicine into your lungs.
+Regardless of which of these devices you use, you have to use them the right way, or you will not get all the medicine into your lungs.

 The best way to learn to use these devices correctly is to ask your doctor or a nurse, pharmacist, or respiratory therapist to show you how.
-Then demonstrate it back to him or her to make sure you have it right.
+Then demonstrate it back to them to make sure you have it right.

 If you have more frequent symptoms, you probably need daily long-term control medicines to prevent symptoms.
 It may take several visits before the doctor finds exactly the right medicines and doses for you.